 On October 30, 2012, Seagate initiated an appeal of the Court's decision with the Minnesota Court of Appeals.
 On July 22, 2013, the Minnesota Court of Appeals reversed the District Court's decision and remanded for entry of an order and judgment confirming the arbitration award.
 The Company strongly disagrees with the decision of the Court of Appeals and believes that the District Court's decision was correct.
 On August 20, 2013, the Company filed a petition for review with the Minnesota Supreme Court and, on October 15, 2013, the Company was informed that the Minnesota Supreme Court granted the Company's petition.
-The appeal before the Minnesota Supreme Court has been fully briefed, and oral argument is scheduled for February 5, 2014.
+The appeal before the Minnesota Supreme Court was fully briefed, and oral argument was held on February 5, 2014.
 The Company will continue to vigorously defend itself in this matter.
-In light of uncertainties with respect to this matter, the Company recorded an accrual of \$681 million for this matter in its financial statements in the fourth quarter of fiscal 2013 and recorded additional interest totaling \$13 million and \$26 million in the three and six months ended December 27, 2013, respectively, which is included within charges related to arbitration award in the condensed consolidated statements of income.
+In light of uncertainties with respect to this matter, the Company recorded an accrual of \$681 million for this matter in its financial statements in the fourth quarter of fiscal 2013 and recorded additional interest totaling \$13 million and \$39 million in the three and nine months ended March 28, 2014, respectively, which is included within charges related to arbitration award in the condensed consolidated statements of income.
 This amount is in addition to the \$25 million previously accrued in the fourth quarter of fiscal 2011.
-The total amount accrued of \$732 million represents the amount of the final arbitration award, plus interest accrued on the initial arbitration award at the statutory rate of 10% from January 24, 2012 through December 27, 2013.
+The total amount accrued of \$745 million represents the amount of the final arbitration award, plus interest accrued on the initial arbitration award at the statutory rate of 10% from January 24, 2012 through March 28, 2014.